Apple Inc.

 On-device health data (HealthKit), financial data (Apple Pay), and behavioral data are held privately as a brand differentiator and remain exclusive.
 'Privacy as a feature' is still a moat, though modestly diluted now that Siri AI can route queries to Google Gemini when needed — the three-tier privacy stack keeps sensitive context on-device/Private Cloud Compute, but the headline intelligence is no longer Apple-owned.

 Historically a non-factor, but the EU DMA is forcing Apple to allow sideloading and third-party app stores on iOS — a meaningful crack in the App Store monopoly.
-The new ~$1B/yr Gemini-Siri deal stacks on the ~$20B/yr Google search-default arrangement, deepening a Google dependency that sits squarely in antitrust crosshairs (DOJ/EU).
-Regulation remains the most significant threat to Apple's moat.
+The new ~$1B/yr Gemini-Siri deal stacks on the ~$20B/yr Google search-default arrangement, deepening a Google dependency that sits squarely in antitrust crosshairs.
+As of mid-2026 the near-term risk has eased at the margin: the US search-monopoly remedy left the Apple payment untouched and Google's appeal (oral arguments not expected until late 2026/early 2027) pushes any forced unwind further out.
+Regulation remains the most significant threat to Apple's moat, but the timeline has extended.

 iMessage (blue bubble), AirDrop, AirPlay, Handoff, and the Find My network all strengthen with scale.
 The 2.5B active device installed base is a network that compounds every year.